 |Country||Made in Japan|

-The blade is very hard but it is not difficult to sharpen with the stone.
-It’s easier than stainless steel knives.
+The blade is very hard but it is not difficult to sharpen with stone.
+Carbon steel blade is easier to sharpen than stainless steel one.
 To maintain its function, it is recommended to have a sharpening stone.

 - Tsuba : This part is called Tsuba.
 There is no space between the blade and handle.
 So keep clean, and prevents corruption.
 Almost high-class kitchen knife has Tsuba.

 - Keep clean and dry after use.

 - Do not use for any frozen foods or bones to avoid chipping in the blade.